 The internet is littered with outdated information for the same and accessing complete and latest IAS Syllabus at one place, in an easy to understand format, can be challenging.
 Below, you will find the full IAS Syllabus broken down into various phases and subjects.
 This article gives a broad overview of the civil services syllabus with additional links containing in-depth information.

-The UPSC Civil Services Exam is conducted in three successive stages:
+The UPSC divides the Civil Services Exam into three successive stages:

 1: Preliminary Examination (Objective)